 You may find your dog wants to stop frequently and check things out.
 That’s perfectly fine.
 A solution is to mix up your walking sessions.
 One that focuses on fast walking for exercise and another where your Golden gets time to smell and investigate his environment.
 One is more physical, the other more mental.
 Both are social.

 You can also throw in some impromptu training sessions, such as asking for a sit and stay, a down, and let’s-go.

 Running is a great cardio workout for both humans and dogs.
-Refrain from running with your Golden before a year of age due to developing joints, muscles, and bones, and the impact of running on those.
+However, refrain from running with your Golden before 14 to 18 months of age due to developing joints, muscles, and bones and the impact of running on those.
 And be sure to get a thumbs up from your vet first.

 In addition to being a great workout, it is excellent for teaching good leash work (they won’t have time to stop and smell things), heeling, and developing focus.
 Every so often, stop and ask your Golden to sit or change directions and vary the terrain.
 Keep it fun and your dog guessing.